JayNewstrom/ScreenSwitcher/README.md

 - State is kept separate from the transitions
 - Overriding back button pressed behavior at the screen level
 - Only one transition can occur at a time
+- Navigation between screens happens in a type safe way, ensuring all required dependencies and data are passed to every screen
+- Design favors composition, and global callbacks allow custom behavior across an app

 Screen Switcher encourages the use of the following, however, none of the following are required: